Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/tutorial-ado.md

 ![Create an empty Runbook](/assets/images/x_autps_azure_auto_ado_create_runbook12.webp)

-Modify the environment variables so that they match the variables we configured previously.
+Modify the environment variable by inserting the name of the variable containing your token.

 ![Create an empty Runbook](/assets/images/x_autps_azure_auto_ado_create_runbook13.webp)

-Fill out the fields.
-Remeber to set the **WorkItemId** with the ID that we got back when we created the Work Item.
-In our case it was 4.
+Paste in the URL that you copied in the previous section under workItemURL and fill in the other fields with test data.

 Click create to create a new Job.